Key Regulatory Developments in India’s Fintech Space

 All

 The main regulatory bodies overseeing India's fintech sector are the Reserve Bank of India (RBI), the Securities and Exchange Board of India (SEBI), and the Insurance Regulatory and Development Authority of India (IRDAI).
-The RBI focuses on digital payments and lending, SEBI regulates the Wealthtech sector, and IRDAI oversees the Insurtech space.
-These bodies work together to ensure a balanced and regulated fintech ecosystem in India.
+The RBI focuses on digital payments and lending, SEBI regulates the Wealth Tech sector, and IRDAI oversees the Insurtech space.
+These bodies work together to promote a balanced and regulated fintech ecosystem in India.

 In September 2022, the RBI introduced the Digital Lending Guidelines.
 These prohibit lenders from outsourcing core functions.
 However, they allow the use of service providers for customer support and loan recovery.
 This aims to enhance transparency and accountability in lending practices.
 Additionally, the Ministry of Electronics and Information Technology banned around 94 non-compliant digital lending apps in February 2023.
 The goal was to protect consumers from potential fraud or exploitation.